Simranghag22/python-assignment-01-basic-python-concepts/README.md

 - Click **Upload**
 - Select the Task-1 or Task-02 `.ipynb` file
 ### Step 5: Execute the file
-In a new cell, type:
-!python filename.py

-Replace filename.py with the actual file name.
 ### Step 6: Press Shift + Enter to run the program.